songlinjian/Yeti-Project/doc/OnBoarding.md

-From both research and operational aspects it sounds OK, given that in IANA root system VeriSign runs A and J. The only concerns are : 1) the diversity of system and network; 2) the opportunity for future participants given 25 is our estimate number of of Yeti root NS server.
+From both research and operational aspects it sounds OK, given that in IANA root system VeriSign runs A and J. The only concerns are : 1) the diversity of system and network; 2) the opportunity for future participants given 25 is our estimate number of of Yeti root NS server (Idealy 25 operator are from diffrenet countries and continents).

 There is a aggreement for Yeti operator who would like to run **Additional root server** :